joereynolds/the-check-republic/README.md

 As long as you return the appropriate exit code (0 for success, 1 for failure), `check-republic` will know what to do.

 **Naming is important**.
 Your check files _must_ be called "check" and your configuration _must_ be called "config.lua".
-Try and make the names of your checksas descriptive as possible.
+Try and make the names of your checks as descriptive as possible.
 It will help you in the long run.

 ## Check configuration (config.lua)